AriFordsham/GHCWiki/commentary/compiler/new-code-gen-pipeline.md

 - **Add spill/reload**, implemented in `CmmSpillReload`, to spill live C-- variables before a call and reload them afterwards.
 The spill and reload instructions are simply memory stores and loads respectively, using symbolic stack offsets (see [stack layout](commentary/compiler/stack-areas#laying-out-the-stack)).
 For example, a spill of variable 'x' would look like `Ptr32[SS(x)] = x`.

-- **Figure out the stack layout**
+- **Figure out the stack layout**, implemented in `CmmStackLayout`.

   - Each variable 'x', and each proc-point label 'K', has an associated *Area*, written SS(x) and SS(k) resp, that names a contiguous portion of the stack frame.
   - The stack layout pass produces a mapping of: *(`Area` -\> `StackOffset`)*.
 For more detail, see [the description of stack layout.](commentary/compiler/stack-areas#laying-out-the-stack)
   - A `StackOffset` is the byte offset of a stack slot from the old end (high address) of the frame.
 It doesn't vary as the physical stack pointer moves.

-- **Manifest the stack pointer**.
+- **Manifest the stack pointer**, implemented in `CmmStackLayout`.
 Once the stack layout mapping has been determined, a second pass walks over the graph, making the stack pointer, `Sp` explicit.
 Before this pass, there is no `Sp` at all.
 After this, `Sp` is completely manifest.

   - replacing references to `Areas` with offsets from `Sp`.
   - adding adjustments to `Sp`.

-- **Split into multiple CmmProcs**.
+- **Split into multiple CmmProcs**, implemented in `CmmProcPointZ`.
 At this point we build an info-table for each of the CmmProcs, including SRTs.
 Done on the basis of the live local variables (by now mapped to stack slots) and live CAF statics.

   - `LastCall` and `LastReturn` nodes are replaced by `Jump`s.

-- **Build info tables**.
+- **Build info tables**, implemented in `CmmBuildInfoTables`..

   - Find each safe `MidForeignCall` node, "lowers" it into the suspend/call/resume sequence (see `Note [Foreign calls]` in `CmmNode.hs`.), and build an info table for them.
   - Convert the `CmmInfo` for each `CmmProc` into a `[CmmStatic]`, using the live variable information computed just before "Figure out stack layout".